-Figure 3-1 provides an overview of the broad geographic range of resident and anadromous O. mykiss life stages occurring in the Tuolumne River, Delta, and ocean.
+Figure 3.0-1 provides an overview of the broad geographic range of resident and anadromous O. mykiss life stages occurring in the Tuolumne River, Delta, and ocean.
 The study area includes habitat used by in-river life stages (i.e., upmigration, resident and any anadromous spawning, egg incubation, fry/juvenile rearing, as well as smolt emigration of anadromous progeny) along the Tuolumne River from the La Grange Dam (River Mile [RM] 52) downstream to the San Joaquin River confluence (RM 0).

-Figure 3-1.
-Generalized distribution of resident and anadromous O, mykiss life stages using the Tuolumne River, San Joaquin River, Bay-Delta, and Pacific Ocean.
+Figure 3.0-1.Generalized distribution of resident and anadromous O. mykiss life stages using the Tuolumne River, San Joaquin River, Bay-Delta, and Pacific Ocean.

-As discussed in the Synthesis Study (W&AR-5), O. mykiss exhibit a variety of life history patterns (Shapovalov and Taft 1954, Quinn and Myers 2005).
-Information regarding anadromous O. mykiss entering the Tuolumne River is very limited and the great majority of fisheries and habitat data collected on the Tuolumne River likely represent resident rainbow trout.
-Following the generalized life history timing for the Stanislaus River (NMFS 2009), Table 3-1 provides a generalized life-history timing assumed for the Tuolumne River.
+As discussed in the Synthesis Study (W&AR-05), O. mykiss exhibit a variety of life history patterns (Shapovalov and Taft 1954, Quinn and Myers 2005).
+Information regarding anadromous O. mykiss entering the Tuolumne River is very limited, however weir and screw trap monitoring indicate that very few steelhead enter the Tuolumne and few to no smolts leave.
+The majority of fisheries and habitat data collected on the Tuolumne River indicate that the resident rainbow trout life history is predominate.
+Following the generalized life history timing for the Stanislaus River (NMFS 2009), Table 3.0-1 provides a generalized life-history timing assumed for the Tuolumne River.
 Spawning of adults may occur from December through April (light grey cells), with peak activity assumed to occur in February and March (dark grey cells).
 Following egg incubation for 2-3 months (peak activity assumed to occur in March and April), Age 0+ fry and juveniles over-summer, with in-river rearing of multiple adult age-classes (Age 1+, 2+, 3+, 4+ and older) during the following year(s).

-Table 3-1.
+Table 3.0-1.
 Generalized life history timing for Central Valley steelhead and rainbow trout in the lower Tuolumne River

-Life Stage Fall Winter Spring Summer
+Life Stage Fall V Vinter , Sprin g Sı ımm er

 (Sep-Nov) (Dec-Feb) (Mar-May) (Jun-Aug)

 Adult Upstream Migration

 Adult Spawning

 Egg Incubation and Fry Emergence

 Rearing (Age 0+, 1+, and older)

 Smolt Outmigration